gajendra-ingle/DevDetective/README.md

-# GitHub Profile Finder
+# DevDetective 👨🏻‍💻

-GitHub Profile Finder is a web application that enables users to search for GitHub profiles and view their details.
+DevDetective is a web application that enables users to search for GitHub profiles and view their details.
 This application is built using HTML, CSS, and JavaScript, and it leverages the GitHub API to fetch user data and present it on the front-end.

 ## Features